Jiuhe2020/web-scraping-challenge/README.md

 - NASA Mars News
 Script visits the [NASA Mars News Site](https://mars.nasa.gov/news/page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&category=19%2C165%2C184%2C204&blank_scope=Latest) and collect the latest News Title and Paragraph Text.
 - JPL Mars Space Images - Featured Image
-Script visits the [url](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars) for JPL Featured Space Image.
+Script visits the url for [JPL Featured Space Image](https://www.jpl.nasa.gov/spaceimages/?search=&category=Mars).
 Use splinter to navigate the site and find the image url for the current Featured Mars Image and assigns the url string of the full size image.
 - Mars Facts
-Script visits the Mars Facts [webpage](https://space-facts.com/mars/) and uses Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
+Script visits the [Mars Facts](https://space-facts.com/mars/) webpage and uses Pandas to scrape the table containing facts about the planet including Diameter, Mass, etc.
 - Mars Hemispheres
-Script visits the USGS Astrogeology [site](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) and obtains the full resolution images for each of Mar's hemispheres.
+Script visits the [USGS Astrogeology Site](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars) and obtains the full resolution images for each of Mar's hemispheres.

 ## MongoDB and Flask Application
 MongoDB with Flask templating was used to create a new HTML page that displays all of the information that was scraped from above.